vaheqelyan/react-use-zoom/README.md

 ###### Note

-> The image must be full width and full height
+> The image must take up the entire width and height of the page

 ### Features